chuckstack/chuckstack.github.io/src-ls/success-hr.md

 During a chuck-stack deployment, you are constantly coaching and measuring these attributes.

 At any time, you might be coaching up, coaching out or both at the same time.
-Your responsibility as an organization is to always invite your team to join you.
+Your responsibility as an organization is to invite your team to join you.
 Help them understand how to achieve success.
 If they cannot, do all you can to help them achieve success elsewhere.

 ## Decentralized Amazon